krajasekhar015/k8-resources/volumes/readme.md

     volumeHandle: fs-020cccf0fbad56433
 ```
 - Here, we need to provide volumeID which we have created in EFS
+- StorageClass should be empty
+ Here, storage capacity is for dummy.
+Because it will increase the storage automatically.
+EFS storgae limit is 47.9TiB

 ```
 kubectl apply -f 04-efs-static.yml